Ohio State WR Carnell Tate Scouting Report

 Image 2: WR Carnell Tate (18) running a route during his final year at IMG Academy

-As a Buckeye, Tate saw limited production as a freshman due to being buried on the depth chart behind Ohio State’s experienced upperclassman and wide receivers Emeka Egbuka and Marvin Harrison Jr. Though the following season’s spotlight was on Jeremiah Smith and Ohio State’s National Championship, Carnell Tate emerged as a great WR3 who has the talent to be a program’s WR1.
-Despite rumors of a potential transfer in search of a bigger role, Tate stayed in Columbus for his junior season, where he has proven that he is one of the best WRs in the NCAA.
+As a Buckeye, Tate saw limited production as a freshman due to being buried on the depth chart behind Ohio State’s experienced upperclassman and wide receivers Emeka Egbuka and Marvin Harrison Jr. Though the following season’s spotlight was on Jeremiah Smith and Ohio State’s National Championship, Carnell Tate emerged as a great WR3 who could be a program’s WR1.
+Despite rumors of a potential transfer, Tate stayed in Columbus for his junior season, where he has proven that he is one of the best WRs in the NCAA.
+With a quality season so far for the Buckeyes, Tate has emerged as a consensus top prospect in the 2026 NFL draft class.

 Athletic Tools

-Video 1: WR Carnell Tate (18) uses his speed to force CB Tank Pearson (7) to open his hips early, allowing Tate to gain separation on the post and score a touchdown
+Video 1: WR Carnell Tate (18) forces the CB to open his hips early and wins deep on a post

-Video 2: WR Carnell Tate (18) uses his speed and acceleration to eat up the cushion from CB Blake Davis (1) and make an impressive catch down the field
+Video 2: WR Carnell Tate (18) uses his deep speed to eat up the cushion of the CB and catch a great ball outside his frame

 Though very effective at it, Tate is more just a deep threat who can make difficult catches.
 With quick deceleration ability, Tate is highly effective at running comebacks, curls, and hitches.
 With some schemes relying on softer coverages to prevent explosive plays, Tate can get easy yardage underneath the coverage or when settling in soft spots.
 Beyond his receiving ability, Tate is a dynamic playmaker after the catch and a capable blocker.
-As a ball carrier, Tate’s acceleration, vision, and quickness enables him to create explosive both on designed targets and RAC opportunities.
-As a blocker, Tate lacks the high-end size or strength of a premier skill position blockers, but he has enough length and size to be playable in play designs that call for him to seal off DBs.
+As a ball carrier, Tate’s acceleration, vision, and quickness enable him to create explosive plays both on designed targets and RAC opportunities.
+As a blocker, Tate lacks the high-end size or strength, but he has enough length and size to be usable in play designs that call for him to seal off DBs.

-Video 4: WR Carnell Tate (18) sinking his hips to throttle down when running the comeback and then boxing out CB Malik Muhammad (5) for the catch
+Video 4: WR Carnell Tate (18) throttle downs on the comeback and then boxes out the CB

-Video 5: WR Carnell Tate (18) using his acceleration and fluidity to generate an explosive play when catching the bubble screen from QB Julian Sayin (10)
+Video 5: WR Carnell Tate (18) using his acceleration and fluidity to generate an explosive play on the bubble screen

 Technicals

 From a technical standpoint, Tate still needs refinement.
-In terms of what he does well, Tate is effective at getting off the line.
-With varied releases and a quick first step, Tate able to get off press against NFL-caliber DBs.
-Beyond his releases, Tate has great ball skills and zone IQ.
-Tate constantly attacks the ball in the air while rarely having concentration drops.
-Combined with his frame and contested catch prowess, Tate projects as an incredibly reliable receiver.
+In terms of what he does well, Tate is great at getting off the line.
+With varied releases and a quick first step, Tate is able to get off press against NFL-caliber DBs.
+Beyond his releases, Tate has great ball skills as he constantly attacks the ball in the air while rarely having concentration drops.
+Combined with his frame and contested catch prowess, Tate projects as an incredibly reliable receiver who can be a major jump ball winner in the NFL.
 With solid feel locating and settling in soft spots, Tate does a great job of creating easy throwing windows for his QB.

-Though there is a lot to love about him, Tate needs major development as a route runner.
-Tate is effective on stop and vertical concepts, but he is poor at running any in-breaking and out-breaking concept.
-By lacking salesmanships and rounds his breaks, Tate is easy to read, which gives an advantage to defenders.
-Though Tate does get away with being unrefined with his ball skills and athleticism, defenders have been able to make plays by knowing when Tate is breaking inside/outside.
-In a league where digs, slants, and crossing routes are staples of modern offenses, Tate is going to improve a lot on these concepts to reach his potential.
-Lastly, effort is difficult to access without interviewing coaches and watching practices, but Tate has several moments on tape where display poor motor and effort on hustle opportunities.
+While his ability to beat press and secure the ball is great, Tate needs major development as a route runner.
+Tate is effective on stop and vertical concepts, but he is poor at running any in-breaking and out-breaking concepts.
+By lacking salesmanship and clean breaks, Tate is easy to read, which lets DBs drive on him to make plays.
+Though he is able to win passes even when defenders try to be competitive at the catch point, Tate has created turnovers by giving advantages to defenders.
+In a league where digs, slants, and crossing routes are staples of modern offenses, Tate is going to improve his route running on these concepts to reach his potential.
+Lastly, effort is difficult to assess without interviewing coaches and watching practices, but Tate has several moments on tape where he displays poor motor and effort on hustle opportunities.

-Video 9: WR Carnell Tate (18) runs the in route but fails to sell any deep concept at the stem, but he is still able to box out CB Tank Pearson (7) for the completion
+Video 9: WR Carnell Tate (18) runs the in route without any salesmanship at the stem

 Draft Projection